rioredwards/code-quest/README.md

 ## Reflection

-This project was a ton of fun and a great learning experience for me.
+Since I started on my coding journey, I've always been drawn to learning tools that used [Gamification](https://en.wikipedia.org/wiki/Gamification) in some form to teach coding concepts ([some examples](##Gamification-Examples)).
+I find that I learn best when I'm having fun, and I wanted to create a tool that would help others learn in the same way.

-It was the first time since attending a coding boot-camp that I've gotten to focus as much on the design and UI of an application as the technical "business logic".
+This was the first time since attending a coding boot-camp that I've gotten to focus as much on the design and UI of an application as the technical "business logic".
 I have a love for design and art, so it was really fun to get to flex those muscles again.

 It was also the first time I used Framer Motion.
 This library is really powerful and I enjoyed diving into it.
 Getting a convincing "Infinite Scroll" effect on the reels was pretty tricky, but in that process, I learned about some of the more advanced features of Framer Motion and gained a deeper understanding for creating animations in code, more generally.